 The trail is marked pointing you in the right direction, but it’s up to you to determine the best rocks and footing to get up Camelback.
 With so many people enjoying this hike, it’s easy to follow the lead of others.
 However, pay attention to where you are going and please be cautious of fellow hikers.

 Once you reach the top, find a rock to call home for a second, catch your breath, have some water, and maybe a snack.
 Then make sure you fully take in the 360 degree views of the entire valley, from Scottsdale to Mesa.
+You made it to the top!

 Look east and you’ll see Scottsdale, Tempe, and Papago Park.
 Gaze south and you’ll spot planes landing and taking off at Phoenix Sky Harbor Airport, in the shadow of South Mountain.
 Turn northwest and you’ll see Piestewa Peak, Phoenix’s second highest peak and your next challenge.
 It’s absolutely incredible and makes the huffing and puffing up the side of the camel totally worth it.